2014 admissions stats:

-Teaching formats include instructive lectures, business simulations, and the actual design and launch of a company.
+Teaching formats include interactive lectures, business simulations, entrepreneur panels, and the actual design and launch of a company.
 Lecture and simulation topics will cover a range of business skills and leadership skills that will translate directly into practical application on student startups.

-Classes will be taught by MIT and Harvard Business School professors, successful entrepreneurs, professionals from top tier consulting firms, and Harvard Business School alumni.
+Classes will be taught by MIT and Harvard Business School alumni, professionals from top tier consulting firms, professors, and successful entrepreneurs.

-Students will be put in teams of three for the duration of the program.
+Students will be in teams for the duration of the program.
 Teammates will be co-founders of their startup business, sharing workload and responsibility for the objectives that they develop together for their team.